-That’s why the destruction of Susya would leave more than a village in shambles — and why we’re engaged in a campaign not just to save Susya, but to preserve the two-state solution.
-Following our call to action, the State Department made clear their opposition to Susya’s demolition.
-Shortly afterwards, Israel announced that the decision would be postponed.
-As we approach the deadline, we have to ensure that the US continues to put weight behind its longstanding opposition to settlement expansion and Palestinian dispossession by standing up for Susya.
+In 2015, the last time Susya faced threats of demolition, we called on the State Department to make clear that demolishing Susya would be unacceptable.
+Following our call to action, the State Department publicized their opposition to Susya’s demolition.
+Shortly afterwards, Israel announced that the decision would be postponed, with the High Court eventually ruling that Israel would need to make a decision by October 1, 2017.
+As we approach the deadline, we have to ensure that the US reaffirms its opposition to settlement expansion and Palestinian dispossession by standing up for Susya.